Mobile game: Calculator games

 By the 1990s, programmable calculators were able to run implementations by hobbyists of games such as Lemmings and Doom (Lemmings for HP-48 was released in 1993; Doom for HP-48 was created in 1995).
 Some games such as Dope Wars caused controversy when students played them in school.

 The look and feel of these games on an HP-48 class calculator, due to the lack of dedicated audio and video circuitry providing hardware acceleration, can at most be compared to the one offered by 8-bit handheld consoles such as the early Game Boy or the Gameking (low resolution, monochrome or grayscale graphics), or to the built-in games of non-Java or BREW enabled cell phones.

 Games continue to be programmed on graphing calculators with increasing complexity.
 A wave of games appeared after the release of the TI-83 Plus/TI-84 Plus series, among TI's first graphing calculators to natively support assembly.
 TI-BASIC programming also rose in popularity after the release of third-party libraries.
-Assembly remained the language of choice for these calculators, which run on a Zilog Z80 processor, although some assembly implements have been created to ease the difficulty of learning assembly language.
-For those running on a Motorola 68000 processor (like the TI-89), C programming (possible using TIGCC) has begun to displace assembly.
+Assembly remained the language of choice for these calculators, which run on a Zilog Z80 processor, although some assembly implementations have been created to ease the difficulty of learning assembly language.
+For those running on a Motorola 68000 processor (like the TI-89), C programming (possibly using TIGCC) had begun to replace assembly.

-Because they are easy to program without outside tools, calculator games have survived despite the proliferation of mobile devices such as mobile phones and PDAs.
+Because they can be programmed without outside tools, calculator games have survived despite the proliferation of mobile devices such as mobile phones and PDAs.